Land0fChocolate/NewEmeraldRomHack/README.md

 - Pokemon School has black boxes over the windows that make it look like curtains.
 - HP bar in battle may look weird, starting with a ?.
 When hit it may start subtracting at over a thousand health and looks like it drops down to 100% health.
 Visual error, looks like a full HP bar but not.
 Cause unknown.
 Unable to reproduce.
 Seems to be a very rare bug.
 - When a Pokemon evolves by trading, an exp gain sound plays over the Pokemon's cry.
-- When trading with the tradeback guy, his name doesn't show up in the trade screen.
-Instead the name from the previous in-game trade shows up.
+- When trading with the tradeback guy and you use a Pokemon with a different ID than your own (in-game trade), the trade screen says you are trading with the Pokemon's previous owner.
 - Wild Deoxys may not regenerate HP bar properly in battle.
 This is just visual, actual HP values are there.
 Repeatedly occurs when KOing it from 100% HP.
 - Deoxys is also supposed to use a form change animation when changing forms, but it isn't working at all.
 - Deoxys may also skip a form change.
 Repeatedly occurs with Draining Kiss.
 - Origin has a visual cursor bug when normal moves are selected, cursor selects 3rd or 4th move, return to main fight menu and then choose Origin move.
 - Some Pokemon in PC boxes have the top left corner of their front sprite snipped off.
-(Dodrio, Alakazam, Kyogre, Lanturn, Aerodactyl, and more)
+(Dodrio, Alakazam, Kyogre, Lanturn, Aerodactyl, Flygon, Salamence and more)
-- Move relearner doesn't list all of the possible moves to relearn.
+- Move relearner doesn't list all of the possible moves to relearn, only the first ~15.

 *Really bad bugs*
 - Using Giga Impact in a contest freezes the game.